jundalisay/superb/content/en/maharlika/politicians/andres-bonifacio.md

 ---
 title: "Why Andres Bonifacio Should Be The National Hero"
-heading: "He did all of the work required for a revolution"
+heading: "He did most of the work required for a revolution"
 description: "Currently, Jose Rizal is the national hero.
 But morally, it would be better for Andres Bonifacio to be the hero."
 date: 2020-04-06
 image: /covers/boni.jpg